Devorein/mongql/README.md

 1. Creating a graphql SDL is not a difficult task by any means, but things get really cumbersome after a while, especially since a lot of the typedefs and resolvers are being repeated.
 2. Automating the schema generation helps to avoid errors regarding forgetting to define something in the schema thats been added to the resolver or vice versa.
+3. Creating resolvers for subtypes in a PITA, especially if all of them just refers to the same named key in parent

 ## Basic Usage (Without initial typedef and resolvers)